espresso/espresso/docs/Routing.md

-Espresso uses a really flexible rewrite engine that allow to redirect the browser to new address as well as pass control to arbitrary controller(without redirect) or just send a custom response to browser(without redirect as well).
+Espresso uses a really flexible rewrite engine that allow to redirect the browser to new address as well as pass control to next matching route or to an arbitrary controller(without redirect) or just send a custom response to browser(without redirect as well).

 A rewrite rule consist of a regular expression and a block that receives matches via arguments.